victorths/conduit/conduit/doc/source/docs/tour.md

 ### Initialization

-An Conduit application starts at an [ApplicationChannel](application/channel.md).
+A Conduit application starts at an [ApplicationChannel](application/channel.md).
 You subclass it once per application to handle initialization tasks like setting up routes and database connections.
 An example application looks like this:

 ```dart
 import 'package:conduit/conduit.dart';